Adult Flute Choir

 Unlike many others, I began playing the flute in my 30’s (30 years ago).
 Although I did play the accordion for three years when I was 8.
 Why the flute instead of another instrument?
 It is smaller than a tuba.
 I am a retired chemical engineer.
 My wife and I live in Wallingford.
 In addition to Flute Loops, I play with town bands in Branford and Wallingford.
 My favorite flute to play is my alto flute, which has a rich, lower sound than the regular flute.

-Music is my life.
+Music is my life!
 I have enjoyed playing the flute since my middle school years in Ledyard.
-I have taught for 35 years in CT schools and will retire as a band teacher from East Lyme Middle School this year.
+I have taught for 35 years in CT schools and have retired from teaching band at the East Lyme Middle School.
 I love to play and will finally have time to practice and grow as a musician.
 Playing in pit orchestras for musicals is my favorite performance venue although orchestra, band, chamber music, church services, and solo work; and jazz band on alto sax is a lot of fun too.
 It is a treat to be on the receiving end - playing with Flute Loops and having everything so well organized.